 …there are plenty of home runs to see, plenty of diving catches, plenty of baffling trick pitches and plenty of late-inning heroics as players dig into the batter’s boxes with their games and seasons on the line.
 It’s every Wiffle Ballers fantasy, and it plays out over and over again on this one special weekend each summer in Skokie, Illinois.”

-Note: Josh Pahigian is also the co-author of ”The Ultimate Baseball Roadtrip.”
+Note: The World Wiffle® Ball Championship is now played in Midlothian, Illinois.
+Josh Pahigian is also the co-author of ”The Ultimate Baseball Roadtrip.”
 The book mentioned in the story above is the recently released second edition.
 The 2008 first edition, listed the former Indiana wiffleball tournament site at #20.
 Buy the new book here.